-I had come to the last chapter of Jeremiah, where King Zedekiah was carted off to Babylon in bronze shackles, and made a mental note that the word bronze was used, but then as I continued reading, I saw that bronze was mentioned many more times:
+I had come to the last chapter of Jeremiah, where King Zedekiah was carted off to Babylon in bronze shackles, and made a mental note that the word bronze was used rather than any other metal, but then as I continued reading, I saw that bronze was mentioned many more times:

 After some investigation, I came to understand better why there was so much bronze involved – both the reason for it being there at all, and also the spiritual meaning behind it.
 Solomon’s temple was fashioned after God’s desert tabernacle, every detail of which was mandated by God himself.
 There were luxurious colours, fabrics, designs and metals used, making the most of the booty from Egypt (400 years back-pay for all that slave labour) but here is the critical piece of information: Exodus gives instructions that the items inside of the Tabernacle (the menorah, incense altar, showbread table, and of course the ark of the covenant itself) were to be made of gold, but everything outside the tent was bronze.
 Copious amounts of bronze were required to construct various aspects of God’s sanctuary, both in the desert and in the temple.
 The bronze for the tabernacle’s accouterments came from Egypt, and Solomon’s bountiful wealth provided all the bronze for the temple – so much of it, in fact, that it could not be measured.
 So that’s how all the bronze came to be there.